Voyager (film): Plot

-In April 1957, engineer Walter Faber (Sam Shepard) is waiting to board a flight from Caracas, Venezuela to New York City when he meets a German, Herbert Hencke (Dieter Kirchlechner), who reminds him of an old friend.
+In April 1957, engineer Walter Faber is waiting to board a flight from Caracas, Venezuela to New York City when he meets a German, Herbert Hencke, who reminds him of an old friend.
 Before takeoff, Walter decides not to board the airplane, but when a flight attendant discovers him still in the terminal, she escorts him aboard.
 During the flight, the airplane develops engine trouble and crash lands in the desert near the Sierra Madre Oriental mountains.

-While the passengers and crew wait to be rescued, Walter discovers that Herbert Hencke is the brother of his old friend, Joachim (August Zirner), whom Walter has not seen since he left Zürich, Switzerland, twenty years ago.
-He also learns that Joachim married Walter's former girlfriend Hannah (Barbara Sukowa), that they had a child together, and that they are now divorced.
+While the passengers and crew wait to be rescued, Walter discovers that Herbert Hencke is the brother of his old friend, Joachim, whom Walter has not seen since he left Zürich, Switzerland, twenty years ago.
+He also learns that Joachim married Walter's former girlfriend Hannah, that they had a child together, and that they are now divorced.
 After writing a letter to his current married girlfriend, Ivy, ending their relationship, Walter thinks back on his days in Zurich falling in love with Hannah.
 He remembers proposing marriage to her after she revealed she was pregnant, and that she refused, saying she would terminate the pregnancy.

 The passengers and crew are rescued and brought to Mexico City, where Herbert prepares to continue on to see his brother Joachim at his tobacco farm in Guatemala.
 Walter decides to accompany Herbert to see his old friend again.
 The journey is long and difficult.
 When the two finally arrive at the tobacco farm, they find Joachim has hanged himself.

 Back in New York City, Walter returns to his apartment, only to find Ivy waiting for him.
 She received Walter's letter ending their relationship, but simply does not acknowledge it.
 Needing to escape, he decides to leave for his Paris business trip a week early and take an ocean liner rather than fly.
-Feeling he has "started a new life" aboard the ship, Walter meets a beautiful young woman, Elisabeth Piper (Julie Delpy), whom he begins to call Sabeth.
+Feeling he has "started a new life" aboard the ship, Walter meets a beautiful young woman, Elisabeth Piper, whom he begins to call Sabeth.
 They spend time together, playing ping-pong, exploring the ship, and falling in love.
 On the last night of the voyage, Walter asks her to marry him, but she does not know how to respond, and they part without saying goodbye.